JimmySene/A-little-db-manager/README.md

-# a-little-db-manager
+# A Little DB Manager
 A little DB manager to manage more easily databases in many projects.

 **Works only for MySQL for the moment.**

-###FEATURES :###
+## FEATURES :

--SHOW TABLES
+* SHOW TABLES
--SHOW ENTRIES WITH NAME FIELDS
+* SHOW ENTRIES WITH NAME FIELDS
--ADD ENTRIES
+* ADD ENTRIES
--MODIFY ENTRIES
+* MODIFY ENTRIES
--DELETE ENTRIES
+* DELETE ENTRIES

-###IN COMMING DAYS :###
+## IN COMMING DAYS :

--ADD / ALTER / DROP TABLE
+* ADD / ALTER / DROP TABLE
--ADD / ALTER / DROP FIELD
+* ADD / ALTER / DROP FIELD
--BETTER SECURITY
+* BETTER SECURITY